M-Scheinost/SQLite_Pmem/Readme.md

 # TODOS
-- create shm methods in pmem_vfs.c. they handle the db-shm file which is needed in for pmem
+- fix the shm methods so the void volatile ** pointer points to the wal index
 - change the benchmark to tpc-e

 # How to build